snyamwong/HIV-Simulation/README.md

 ## Note

 The print method (printPetriDishToPPM) will be automatically disabled, since PPM files are quite enourmous.
 Uncomment the method if you wish to see the output of the program.

+For hiv_bcast, uncomment line 215.

+For hiv_halo, uncomment line 195 - 197.